Your Rights as a Tenant in Washington State

 Landlords may check (screen) your rental history, eviction history, credit history, and criminal background before renting to you.
 Most of the time, they hire a company to make these checks.
 The “screening fee” pays that company.

-The landlord must tell you in writing that they are running a check on you.
+The landlord must tell you in writing that they are running a screening report on you.
 They cannot charge you more for the screening than it actually costs.
-If they violate one of these rules, you can sue them.
+If they violate one of these rules, you may have a legal case against them.
 RCW 59.18.257.
-Read Tenant Screening: Your Rights
+Read Tenant Screening: Your Rights.

-A landlord who rejects you because of something they found from screening must tell you in writing why they rejected you.
+A landlord who rejects you because of something they found in the screening report must tell you in writing why they rejected you.
 RCW 59.18.257(2).
 If you think the landlord rejected you unfairly, you can file a complaint.
 Tenant Screening: Your Rights has forms you can use.

 It is money you give the landlord when you move in.
 The landlord can use it to cover any unpaid rent or damages.
 You cannot use your security deposit to pay your last month's rent unless the landlord agrees.

 If you make a deposit, by law the landlord must give you:

 a receipt for each deposit - RCW 59.18.270

 a check-list or statement describing the rental unit’s condition that you both must sign - RCW 59.18.260

 the name and address, in writing, of the bank or escrow company where the landlord is keeping the deposit - RCW 59.18.270

 *If the landlord collects a security deposit from you without giving you the written checklist, you can file a court case to get the deposit back plus court costs and fees.
 If this is less than $10,000, you would file your case in Small Claims Court.